bozotics/bozotics.github.io/resources/2020-05-25-Electronics1/4-transistors.md

 caption="[NPN BJT](https://commons.wikimedia.org/wiki/File:BJT_NPN_symbol_(case).svg)"
 %}

+<span class="fragment"><small>It is commonly used as an amplifier, eg. for
+microphones and speakers</small></span>

-<span class="fragment">For switching a lightbulb, a BJT isn't suitable...</span>
+<span class="fragment"><small>For switching a lightbulb, a BJT isn't the most
+suitable...</small></span>

 <aside class="notes" markdown=1>

 Those who study H3 semicon prolly know this, but I didn't and that's not the point of this presentation anyways.

-Draw current flow, explain beta amplification value
+Draw current flow, explain beta amplification value, thus high voltage but low current since saturation and beta can only be certain value

 On PDF, go through saturation voltages and beta value